GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Misoi.md

 10 = fortnights
 11 = months
 12 = years
-For the purpose of this feature, all melee weapons are considered a single damage type.
-All ranged weapons are consided a single damage type.
-Thrown weapons are treated as they are used (melee or ranged).
-Unlisted or other special weapons are their own type of damage.

 **Ephemeral Absence**: When entering an ephemeral absences, the existence of the misai is suspended for the indicated amount.
 If intentionally entering an ehemeral absence, it is for the intended amount of time plus an additional % of time equal to 1d10.

 ###### Optional Rule: A narrtor might allow falling and knockback to be the sort of damage which can end the misai's existance.
 If so, it loses the Fallproof feature and all forms of knockback and falling damage against the misai are increased by half again.
 Furthermore, the distance the misai travels when knocked back is increased by half again.